co822ee/LUR_optimization/README.md

 |2_0_A_LURmodel_GLUE_stochastic_final.R|irreproducible because of the seeds|
 |3_0_A_Uncertainty_allStudyArea.py|the processing time(the script still can be run with the data provided here.) |

 If you're interested in accessing the raw raster maps of the predictor variables, they are available via the [Google Drive][6].
+The size of the unzipped files are over 60GB.

 ### Acknowledgement